2025-DEV1-011/TicTacToe/README.md

 - **TDD:** All features were developed using a test-first approach.
 See the commit history for incremental progress.
 - **Lombok:** Used to reduce boilerplate in domain models (e.g., getters).
 - **Spring Boot:** For rapid REST API development and easy testing.
+- **Spring Boot Actuator:** Actuator endpoints are enabled to provide production-ready features such as health checks and application metrics, supporting better monitoring and operational insight.
 - **Domain-Driven Design:** The core logic is encapsulated in the `Game` domain model and supporting classes.
 - **Immutability & Encapsulation:** Where possible, fields are `final` and access is restricted.
 - **Constructor Visibility:** Some Constructors used only for testing are package-private and clearly documented.